top of page

 Establishment of Sui by Emperor Yang Jian and Queen Dugu

-An eight-year-old king ascended to the throne of an extensive kingdom named the Northern Zhou Dynasty.
-One year later, his powerful regent Yang Jian forced this young king to abdicate the throne and renamed the new kingdom, Sui.
+At the age of eight, a young king ascended to the throne of the extensive Northern Zhou Dynasty.
+One year later, his powerful regent, Yang Jian, compelled him to abdicate the throne and established a new kingdom named Sui.

-In the next eight years, the Sui Empire defeated the Turkic Khaganate in the north and the Kingdom Chen in southern China.
+Over the next eight years, the Sui Empire achieved significant victories, defeating the Turkic Khaganate in the north and the Kingdom of Chen in southern China.

-Finally, in the year 589, with Sui's unifying China, the chaotic, separate Three Kingdoms, Jin, Northern and Southern Dynasties (220 — 589), came to an end.
+Finally, in the year 589, Sui's unification of China marked the end of the chaotic and divided era of the Three Kingdoms, Jin, Northern and Southern Dynasties (220—589).

-Yang Jian, respected as Emperor Wen of Sui, and his beloved Queen Dugu, implemented a series of innovative, advanced political and economic systems that brought their people wealth and peace.
+Yang Jian, revered as Emperor Wen of Sui, and his esteemed Queen Dugu, implemented a series of innovative and advanced political and economic systems, bringing prosperity and peace to their people.

 Unearthed Artifacts from Mausoleum of Great Granddaughter of Emperor Yang Jian — National Museum of China (Photo by Dongmaiying)